 The unit integrates with the BEP® CZone® system.
 It is used for controlling and monitoring a distributed power system on your vessel.

 The CZone® icon is available in the toolbar on the Home page when a CZone® system is available on the network.

-For information how to use the CZone® feature refer to the separate manual provided with your CZone® system.
+A separate manual is provided with your CZone® system.